1.2.2 Configuring an App Based on a Template

 - Display scalebar on map

 - Turn off Bookmarks.
-(I didn't see a tool associated with this option on the GUI anyway.)
+(I didn't see a tool associated with this option on the GUI anyway and this option may not even be available to you.)

 - Turn off Map Details.
 We left this option empty under the General tab earlier, opting to show a splash screen only.